 The future of global eye health

-people living with vision impairment worldwide
+estimated number of people living with untreated vision impairment in 2020

 This number is expected to grow to 1.8 billion by 2050.
 Addressing avoidable vision loss with existing, highly cost-effective treatments, offers enormous potential to improve the economic outlook of individuals and nations, and to contribute to a healthier, safer, more equitable world.

 of vision loss could be prevented or treated